World War 1 Commemoration

 The commemoration, organised by Battle’s Over, seeks more than 1,000 churches ringing their bells simultaneously at 7.05pm on the night of November 11th 2018.

 As part of the programme to commemorate the centenary of the Armistice which signalled the end of the First World War, Her Majesty's Government is inviting communities and churches across the UK to ring bells on 11 November at 12.30pm.

 One hundred years on from a national day of prayer called by George V, this will be the first day of 100 days of prayer across the country, running until Armistice Day in November.
 Every day there will be prayers and actions for peace.
 You can sign up to take part and spend just a few minutes of your day, adding your prayers to those of tens of thousands more.

 How is your church marking the centenary?
 Let us know by emailing firstname.lastname@example.org

 As individuals and communites across the country reflect on the First World War during its centenary, the Bible Society is marking this anniversary with an illustrated collection of psalms, poems and personal stories to aid reflection about the Great War.
 Adaptable to different circumstances, Hear My Cry also contains hymns and prayers and will be suitable for religious and civic ceremonies, as well as for personal use.

 The majority of the personal stories are drawn from original research among families whose ancestors fought or died in the War.
 Many of the soldiers' Bibles have survived, some with dramatic evidence of the part they played.

-The DVD resource features several short films and interviews with military personnel, focussing on the sacrifice that was made 100 years ago, and is still being made by military families today.
-There is also a short gospel film by Carl Beech featuring 'Woodbine Willie' and filmed on location at The Menin Gate, Ypres, Belgium.
+Several short films and interviews with military personnel, focussing on the sacrifice that was made 100 years ago, and is still being made by military families today that may be downloaded free of charge.
+A series of sermon ideas, liturgies and prayers are also available to support the videos.